 Starting a new action group:

 To start an action group, all you need is five or more people and an idea for a project or campaign that fits within the OPIRG mandate.
 If you don’t have a group of five people, or would like help with the application process, don’t worry!
-Mandy (our Volunteer Coordinator) can help you find other interested people to work with, and can go over the proposal form with you.
+Our Programming & Volunteer Coordinator can help you find other interested people to work with, and can go over the proposal form with you.
 In the past, action groups have focused on sweatshops, food security and sustainable agriculture, prisoner justice, poverty, sustainable transportation, Indigenous solidarity, resource extraction, corporatization, and militarization.

-If you are interested in joining or starting an action group, please contact Mandy (Volunteer Coordinator) at firstname.lastname@example.org.
+If you are interested in joining or starting an action group, please contact our Volunteer and Programming Coordinator at firstname.lastname@example.org